Traces On A Computer Motherboard Carry

 • Enhanced Copper Formulations: Lower-resistance copper alloys improve power delivery efficiency.

-These innovations will enable faster processors, higher memory bandwidth, and more efficient systems without requiring larger boards The details matter here..
+These innovations will enable faster processors, higher memory bandwidth, and more efficient systems without requiring larger boards That's the part that actually makes a difference..

 Conclusion